maunium/mau.fi/blog/posts/2025-04-16-mautrix-release.md

 [@nexy7574] also contributed support for automatic unbans when a ban policy is removed.

-Meowlnir, my Synapse fork and synapse-http-antispam now have support for an experimental join rule which can be used to block joins based on a policy list.
+Meowlnir, my Synapse fork, and synapse-http-antispam now have support for an experimental join rule which can be used to block joins based on a policy list.
 The rule is fully compatible with all servers as it (ab)uses the existing `restricted` join rule mechanism.
 The only downside is that it centralizes all